 Section 1 – Board of Directors

 The governing body of the Club shall be a Board of Directors elected by the membership.
-The Board shall consist of at least 6 members and may include up to 11 members.
+The Board shall consist of at least 6 members and may include up to 3 members at large.
 All Officers are Directors.

 Section 2 – Election

-The Board of Directors shall be elected for a term of three (3) years at the Club’s Annual Meeting by a simple majority written vote of the members in good standing that are present at the Annual Meeting.
+The Board of Directors shall be elected at the Club’s Annual Meeting by a simple majority written vote of the primary members in good standing that are present at the Annual Meeting.
 The Nominating Committee will prepare a list of candidates and report their recommendations to the Board thirty (30) days prior to the Annual Meeting.
 The recommendations will be published on the Club’s website and listed in the notice of the Annual Meeting.
 Nominations may be made from the floor.
 Any nominee not present at said Annual Meeting must provide written consent to the nomination.
 All nominees must be members in good standing.

 Section 3 – Voting